 1) Filter Size

-Size is the easiest factor to ascertain.
+Unless you have the proper size home air filter, you will never enjoy the full effectiveness your system and filter can provide.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
 Most home air filters are 1” thick, but there are a numerous standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-Filter efficiencies are given a number from 1-16 called the MERV rating.
+MERV ratings are the efficiencies of the filter on a scale of 16.
 MERV stands for Minimum Efficiency Reporting Value.
 This number identifies for the user, under the least efficient conditions, how well the filter is designed to trap contaminants.

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.
+To explain MERV ratings more impactfully, these are some usual MERV ratings and how they relate to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency